-For the purpose of this definition, a traineeship scheme is not to be given approval unless consultation and negotiation has occurred with the Community and Public Sector Union on the terms of the traineeship scheme and traineeship.
-An application for approval of a traineeship scheme is to identify the relevant union and demonstrate to the satisfaction of the Tasmanian State Training Authority that the abovementioned consultation and negotiation has occurred.
+For the purpose of this definition, a traineeship scheme is not to be given approval unless consultation and negotiation has occurred with the relevant union on the terms of the traineeship scheme and traineeship.
+An application for approval of a traineeship scheme is to identify the relevant union and demonstrate to the satisfaction of the Authority that the above-mentioned consultation and negotiation has occurred.
 A traineeship scheme is to include a standard format to be used for a Traineeship Agreement.

-'Year 10' means for the purposes of this award, any person leaving school before completing year 10 will be deemed to have completed year 10.
+'Year 10' means, for the purposes of this award, any person leaving school before completing year 10 will be deemed to have completed year 10.

-- (a) Salaries for Certificate II & III and IV Administrative Trainees - (i) The salary on commencement for an employee undertaking an administrative traineeship, or equivalent, is B1-R1-1. - (ii) The administrative trainee employee salary commences at B1-R1-1 and progresses through to B1-R2-3, subject to meeting the performance requirements of the satisfactory completion of each stage of the traineeship and satisfactory work performance. - (iii) The trainee employee is eligible for advancement through the Advancement Assessment Points in Band 1, subject to satisfying the traineeship requirements.
+- (a) Salaries for Certificate II, III & IV Administrative Trainees - (i) The salary on commencement for an employee undertaking an administrative traineeship, or equivalent, is B1-R1-1. - (ii) The administrative trainee employee salary commences in B1-R1-1 and progresses through to B1-R2-3, subject to meeting the performance requirements of the satisfactory completion of each stage of the traineeship and satisfactory work performance. - (iii) The trainee employee is eligible for advancement through the Advancement Assessment Points in Band 1, subject to satisfying the traineeship requirements.

 Year 10 Year 11 Year 12 Band

 Entry B1-R1-1

-2 nd Year Entry B1-R1-2
+Entry B1-R1-2

-2 nd Year Entry B1-R1-3
+Entry B1-R1-3

-2 nd Year B1-R2-1
+Year 12 only 2 nd year B1-R2-1

-On completion On completion On completion B1-R2-3
+Completion Completion Completion B1-R2-3